sekaiser/BananaRama/Aufgabe2-Mandelbrot/readme.txt

 	To compile the program you just need to type 'make' within the project directory.
 	The provided Makefile will place a mandelbrot binary in the project directory.

+	If you have, you can run doxygen on our source as we have commented doxygen-style where possible.

 running the program
 	After you compiled the program you may run it with the help parameter in order to see all available configuration parameters.
 The usage information itself is